Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 	> **Note:** Newer versions of the GNU Arm Embedded Toolchain for Windows are not supported due to [issues](https://bugs.launchpad.net/gcc-arm-embedded/+bug/1810274) with `objcopy.exe`.

 4. Moddable Four uses a modified [Adafruit nRF52 Bootloader](https://github.com/adafruit/Adafruit_nRF52_Bootloader) that supports the UF2 file format for flashing firmware to a device. `uf2conv.py` is a Python tool from Microsoft that packages the UF2 binary for transfer to the device.
 Download the [uf2conv](http://test.moddable.com/private/nrf52/uf2conv.zip) tool.
-Unzip the archive and copy the `uf2conv.py` file into the `nrf5` directory.
+Unzip the archive and copy the `uf2conv.py` file from the extracted `uf2conv` directory into the `nrf5` directory.

 5. Download the [Nordic nRF5 SDK](https://www.nordicsemi.com/Software-and-Tools/Software/nRF5-SDK/Download) by taking the following steps: